weaveworks/profiles/userdocs/profiles.dev/docs/tutorial-basics/install-a-profile.md

 Please refer back to the [set up docs](/docs/tutorial-basics/setup) if not.
 :::

-To add a profile, we use `pctl add`.
+To install a profile, we use `pctl add`.

 With the following command `pctl add` will:
 - generate a set of manifests for each profile artifact